 Writing and Rhetoric, B.A., 1599

-The Colleges do not offer a major in education but rather a broad and innovative Teacher Education Program that combines extensive classroom experience in local schools and related seminars in the HWS Education Department.
-The TEP works in combination with the student’s liberal arts major.
+The Colleges offer a broad and innovative Teacher-Education Program (TEP) that combines extensive classroom experience in local schools and related seminars in the HWS Education Department.
+The TEP works in combination with the student's liberal arts major.

 Students can be certified (initial) to teach adolescent grades 7-12 in the following areas (with a major in that area):

 - Earth Science, B.A., B.S., 1999 (with a major in Geosciences)